Early life and career of Abraham Lincoln: Politics and the law

+New Salem residents recalled Lincoln reading law books in 1831 or 1832.
+Lincoln biographer Douglas L. Wilson considers this reading to have been "exploratory".
+Lincoln wrote that he began studying law "in earnest" after the election of 1834.

 Using books borrowed from the law firm of Stuart and Judge Thomas Drummond, Lincoln began to study law in earnest during the first half of 1835.
 Lincoln did not attend law school, and stated: "I studied with nobody."
+At the time the predominant method of legal education was to read law as an apprentice in a law office.
+Although he was never a formal apprentice, Lincoln may have been mentored by Stuart in his law studies.
+New Salem resident William Greene stated that Stuart gave Lincoln "many explanations and elucidations" of law.
 As part of his training, he read copies of Blackstone's Commentaries, Chitty's Pleadings, Greenleaf's Evidence, and Joseph Story's Equity Jurisprudence.
+He likely also read Kent's Commentaries on American Law.
 In February 1836 Lincoln stopped working as a surveyor, and in March 1836, took the first step to becoming a practicing attorney when he applied to the clerk of the Sangamon County Court to register as a man of good and moral character.
 After passing an oral examination by a panel of practicing attorneys, Lincoln received his law license on September 9, 1836.
 In April 1837 he was enrolled to practice before the Supreme Court of Illinois, and moved to Springfield, where he went into partnership with Stuart.